cds-snc/gcds-docs/src/en/components/table/design.md

     The <strong>row control</strong> (optional) lets people set the number of rows displayed per page.
   </li>
   <li>
-    The <strong>display status</strong> (optional) shows the range of visible rows and the total number of rows.
+    The <strong>display status</strong> shows the range of visible rows and the total number of rows.
   </li>
   <li>
     The <strong>column header</strong> is a title that describes the column’s data.
 It also acts as an interactive triggre to sort the data.